 One year honeymoon

-“Nowadays, when people date and live together, and have sexual and other intimate relations long before they even think about getting married,” it means that “the honeymoon takes on less importance,” Brenner says.
-However, Brenner insists that a vacation is still important, regardless of when you take it or whether or not you want to call it a “honeymoon.”
+The "honeymoon takes on less importance" these days since "people date and live together and have sexual and other intimate relations long before they ever consider about getting married," Brenner adds.
+Brenner, though, maintains that a vacation is essential, regardless of when it is taken or whether or not it is labelled a "honeymoon."

 Your honeymoon is your chance to finally unwind and spend quality time together after all the stress of planning your wedding.
 Despite its dreamy reputation, honeymoon preparations can add an extra layer of stress to an already hectic period.
 We consulted with some travel pros to learn the tricks of the trade for arranging a honeymoon with minimal effort and maximum financial benefit.

 The average honeymoon lasts between 7 to 10 days.
 While some newlyweds may decide to extend their honeymoon to two weeks and beyond, others might decide to skip their honeymoon celebration altogether.
 It depends on the couple's vacation time, budget, and destination.